- 2.2Mtpa processing plant

 The project commenced operations in 1997 and operated continuously until 2008.
 The following production was achieved:

-The Company continues to progress toward a commencement of mining and processing operations at Black Swan given the positive outlook for nickel with the completion of the 1.1Mtpa mill feed Bankable Feasibility Study and the work continuing on the Bankable Feasibility Study for the 2.2Mtpa throughput option.
+The Company continues to progress toward a commencement of mining and processing operations at Black Swan when the nickel market is supportive of restarting following the completion of the 1.1Mtpa Bankable Feasibility Study.
+Work is progressing on a Pre-Feasibility Study for the 2.2Mtpa Expansion case.

 2022 Black Swan Bankable Feasibility Study (BFS)